Protecting Archaeological Sites

 Since our first project at the Temple of Apollo in 1987, we’ve continued to push boundaries, covering landmarks like the Megalithic Temples of Malta, and incorporating cutting-edge ETFE film in our latest installations.

-The protection of an archaeological site entails pursuit for balance between minimising the impact of the shelter on the environment and creating a comfortable area for archaeologists and visitors.
+Preserving an archaeological site requires a delicate balance between minimizing the structure’s impact on the land and creating a comfortable space for archaeologists and visitors alike.